 New York International Artists Association: Sean Lim (shared teaching with Jaime Laredo), Matthew Z. Ho, Award ceremony and concert at Weill Recital Hall, Carnegie Hall, September 2017

-Solo performance with Cleveland POPS Orchestra: Sean Lim(2015, shared teaching with Jaime Laredo), Phoenix Avalon(2016, shared teaching with Jaime Laredo), Severance Hall
+Solo performance with Cleveland POPS Orchestra: Sean Lim(2015, shared teaching with Jaime Laredo), Phoenix Avalon(2016, shared teaching with Jaime Laredo), and Julia Schilz, Severance Hall

-NPR’s From the Top: Caitlin Tully (shared teaching with Itzhak Perlman); Shannon Lee, Robert Switala, Alexandra Switala, Laura Liu, Michael Taylor, Jackie Tso (shared teaching with Almita and Roland Vamos), Amelia Sie (shared teaching with Simon James), Phoenix Avalon, Kiarra Saito-Beckmann, Michael Taylor, and Sean Yongjoo Lim (shared teaching with Jaime Laredo)
+NPR’s From the Top: Caitlin Tully (shared teaching with Itzhak Perlman); Shannon Lee, Robert Switala, Alexandra Switala, Laura Liu, Michael Taylor, Jackie Tso (shared teaching with Almita and Roland Vamos), Amelia Sie (shared teaching with Simon James), Phoenix Avalon, Kiarra Saito-Beckmann, Michael Taylor, Sean Yongjoo Lim (shared teaching with Jaime Laredo), and Corina Deng.

 Students have appeared in solo performances with orchestras including: Dallas Symphony Orchestra, Houston Symphony, Pittsburgh Symphony Orchestra, Atlanta Symphony Orchestra, Phoenix Symphony, Charlotte Symphony Orchestra, Fort Worth Symphony Orchestra, Eugene Symphony, Las Vegas Philharmonic, Boulder Symphony, Santa Fe Symphony, and Nuremberg Symphony Orchestra